-In March 1998, the Company joined a lawsuit initiated by others including the Rangeview Metropolitan District and the State of Colorado, Board of Land Commissioners ("State"), brought in the District Court of Arapahoe County, Colorado, against US Home Corporation seeking declaratory judgment affirming US Home Corporation's responsibilities under Lease S-37280 as amended and the Agreement to Exchange Real Property requiring US Home Corporation to obtain water service from the District and the State for development activities on property governed under Lease S-37280.
+In March 1998, the Company joined a lawsuit initiated by others including the Rangeview Metropolitan District and the State of Colorado, Board of Land Commissioners ("State"), brought in the District Court of Arapahoe County, Colorado, against US Home Corporation seeking declaratory judgment affirming US Home Corporation's responsibilities under Lease S-37280 as amended and the Agreement to Exchange Real Property requiring US Home

+Corporation to obtain water service from the District and the State for development activities on property governed under Lease S-37280.
 On April 23, 1999 the District Court of Arapahoe County entered an order of summary judgement in favor of US Home Corporation on all claims.
-The Company together with Rangeview and the State have appealed the trial court's order.
-Management does not believe the outcome of the lawsuit will have a material adverse effect to the Company.
+The Company together with Rangeview and the State appealed the trial court's order.
+Subsequent to the fiscal year ended August 31, 20000, on September 21, 2000, the Colorado Court of Appeals affirmed the judgement of the trial court in favor of US Home Corporation.
+The Company will not seek further action in this matter.